thePhenom21/google_pages_dart/README.md

-# google_pages_dart
+# google_books_dart
-A Dart package that utilizes the Google Pages api to get book information in several different ways.
+A Dart package that utilizes the Google Books api to get book information in several different ways.